 - Try some nipple stimulation if you can tolerate it.
 Some women find this very useful in starting uterine contractions.
-If you don’t want to do it to yourself, your partner may be keen.

 - Aim for a simple life this week and don’t take on big jobs.
 Painting the house, building a rock wall or starting a new renovation can all wait.

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.